State CRM Project

 The project officially began In August 2017, when the LNC funded a proof-of-concept phase for the initial design and implementation of a CRM (Customer Relationship Management) system.
 In simpler language: a database.

 We’ve had overwhelming interest from states to join the program.
-In fact, there are another 6 states waiting to join in.
+In fact, including the states waiting to join we are projecting a utilization of 37 states.
+We expect that number to continue to climb as it has since we started the project.
 We’re truly excited about the rapid progress being made, voluntarily, by our state parties that want to grow!

 Would you be willing to help fund the core costs of operating the CRM?

-We’re also expanding the product and making it easier for any volunteer with a few hours to spare to reach out to supporters, donors, and prospects with a development project known as the Simplified CiviCRM User Dashboard.
+We’ve also just expanded the product and making it easier for any volunteer with a few hours to spare to reach out to supporters, donors, and prospects with a development project known as the Simplified CiviCRM County User Dashboard.
 It takes the CRM to the next level, allowing for secure and effective outreach.
-When completed, this development will get volunteers on the phone, reaching people, with training that takes minutes, not hours or days.
+Now we can get volunteers on the phone, reaching people, with training that takes less than 15 minutes, not hours or days.
 For an organization like ours – a volunteer-driven party – this is absolutely critical.

 All of this important work – on-boarding, development, and maintenance – is being done in preparation for the 2020 election cycle, which will be the first presidential election after our record-breaking growth in 2016.
 To keep this momentum going, and to take us to the next level, we must employ modern IT tools to empower our affiliates, activists, and candidates.